High-level programming language: Execution modes

 A compiler transforms source code into other code.
 In some cases, a compiler generates native machine code that is interpreted by the processor; however, many execution models today involve generating an intermediate representation (i.e. bytecode) that is later interpreted in software or converted to native code at runtime (via JIT compilation).

+Sometimes the hardware is optimized to the run time requirements of specific languages.
+For example, the Burroughs Large Systems were target machines for ALGOL 60.